mnuhurr/audioslicer/README.md

 If `use_hashing` is false, then the output filename is a running index.
 If `use_hashing` is true, then the output filename is a md5 hash generated from the original filename and the running index.

+#### normalize_input
+If `normalize_input` is set to true, the source audio is normalized before slicing.
+After the normalization the absolute maximum of the input signal is equal to one.

-#### normalize
+#### normalize_output
-If `normalize` is set to true, the audio slices are normalized before writing.
+If `normalize_output` is set to true, the audio slices are normalized before writing.
 After the normalization the absolute maximum of every sound clip is equal to one.
 The normalization method processes the audio with several channels at once, i.e. the channels linked.